-The SWAT-T can and should be used as a pressure dressing.
-When hemorrhage is controlled or for venous and capillary oozing.
+Pressure Dressing: The SWAT-T can and should be used as a pressure dressing, when hemorrhage is to be controlled, or for venous and capillary oozing.
 Place your sterile dressing (or standard gauze) then wrap the SWAT-T around the extremity.
 You can then tuck or tape the end, which will maintain pressure on the wound (preventing further contamination and re-bleeding).
 If the endpoints are met on the dressing you may have a tourniquet and should check for good blood return in the extremity (pulse and capillary refill), or you risk the complications associated with all tourniquets.
 Pressure dressings should be left in place until definitive wound management can be accomplished.

-The SWAT-T was developed by a former Operator/Medic with 14 years experience in Operational Medicine -former USAF Pararescue Journeyman (Para-Jumper or PJ)), Contractor DoJ/FBI SWAT Operations, National Registry Paramedic, and Emergency Medicine Physician.
+Background: The SWAT-T was developed by a former Operator/Medic with 14 years experience in Operational Medicine -former USAF Para-rescue Journeyman (Para-Jumper or PJ)), Contractor DOJ/FBI SWAT Operations, National Registry Paramedic, and Emergency Medicine Physician.

 Physical Properties of the SWAT-T and durability testing

 Minimum recommended operating temp. -65° F (-53° C)

 Maximum recommended operating temp.
 180° F (82° C)